Important Info, Click each button to learn more!

 If you choose to temporarily withdraw your child from our programming, we will not hold their spot in the program.

-Garden Scholarship: 25% off school year tuition.
+Tuition Assistance: 25% off school year tuition.
 This is based off of income.
-You can fill out the scholarship form in the link at the top of this page.
-Our treasurer will review the form and make a determination if the scholarship is awarded.
-Scholarships are available on a first come first serve basis .
-There are no guarantees you will receive the scholarship.
+You can fill out the Tuition Assistance form in the link at the top of this page.
+Our treasurer will review the form and make a determination if the tuition assistance is awarded.
+Tuition assistance is available on a first come first serve basis .
+There are no guarantees you will receive the tuition assistance.
+You must have your request sent in no later than 4 weeks before school year begins.

 Fundraiser #2: Flower Power – Flowers & Bulbs